Dollie Gray, 65; service Thursday

 Her funeral service is at 2 p.m.
 Thursday at Munden Funeral Home, officiated by Pastor Manley Rose Jr. Interment will follow at Over the Brook Cemetery in Atlantic.
 The family will have a reception at Lighthouse Community Church in Stacy following the graveside service.

-While Munden Funeral Home is taking the necessary precautions to protect the community from COVID-19, we humbly ask those with flu like symptoms: fever, cough or shortness of breath, refrain from coming to the visitation and/or service.
+While Munden Funeral Home is taking the necessary precautions to protect the community from COVID-19, we humbly ask those with flu-like symptoms - fever, cough or shortness of breath - refrain from coming to the visitation and/or service.
+In keeping with the governor’s mandate, we will do what we can to limit the crowd size.
 For those unable to attend the funeral service, it will be webcast through the Munden Funeral Home website.
 We ask that people use wise judgment in attendance.

 Dollie was a member of Refuge Fellowship Church.
 She worked for more than 20 years with the U.S. Postal Service as a mail carrier in the Sea Level and Stacy communities.
 She enjoyed life, loved people, camping and the mountains.
 She enjoyed spending time with her family and especially her grandchildren, and she was a friend to all.